-The ways in which we use your information (e.g. name, email address, postal address), depending on your relationship with the us, include:
+The ways in which we use your information (e.g. name, email address, postal address, phone number, date of birth), depending on your relationship with us, include:

-- notifying you of our grant-giving schemes and services which may be of interest to you, your organisation, or people at your institution
+- notifying you of our services, events or opportunities which may be of interest to you, your organisation, or people you may know;

-- notifying you (if you as an individual have opted in) of our latest news and updates via e-newsletters and occasionally postal newsletters
+- notifying you (if you as an individual have opted in) of our latest news, updates and digital content via e-newsletters and occasionally postal newsletters;

-- contacting you business-to-business, e.g. at your institution about prizes relevant to students/people there, or you at your organisation to invite you to nominate for the RPS Awards
+- contacting you business-to-business, e.g. at your institution about opportunities relevant to students/people there, or you at your organisation to invite you to nominate for the RPS Awards or RPS Honours;

-If you are under 16 years of age, we recommend that you do not submit any personal data to us via any media, unless you have parental or guardian consent.
+If you are under 18 years of age, we recommend that you do not submit any personal data to us, or indeed anyone via any media, unless you have parental or guardian consent.